stanams/CodeHunt/README.md

 ![Landing-signup](http://res.cloudinary.com/codehunt/image/upload/v1457727054/Login_signup_hbvzqj.png)

-Login and signup are made using BCrypt to handle the hashing and salting of passwords in a very secure way.
+Login and signup are made using **BCrypt** to handle the hashing and salting of passwords in a very secure way.

 ### Index Page

 ![Index-page] (http://res.cloudinary.com/codehunt/image/upload/v1457727438/Index_page_pa2hla.png)

-The index page displays the ranked list of products based on their upvotes count.
+The index page displays the **ranked list** of products based on their upvotes count.
 Users can vote/unvote for any product (no downvotes) and add new products to the list.
-The rank is updated in real time when users take actions.
+The rank is updated in **real time** when users take actions.
 Users can see if they already voted for a product (count in blue) and can directly jump to the author profile page or the external link.
-Codehunt uses acts_as_votable ruby gem to take benefit from methods brought by polymorphic associations setup.
+CodeHunt uses **acts_as_votable** ruby gem to take benefit from methods brought by polymorphic associations setup.

 ### Product Page